syuanuvt/CSSCA/Readme.md

 ## citation
 ```
-S.Yuan, K.De Roover, M.Dufner, J.J.A.Denissen, K. Van Deun (in press).
+S.Yuan, K.De Roover, M.Dufner, J.J.A.Denissen, K. Van Deun (2021).
 Revealing subgroups that differ in common and distinctive variation in multi-block data: Clusterwise Sparse Simultaneous Component Analysis.
 ```

 ## corresponding address
-Issues on the packages could be filed as pull requests (recommended) or sent to s.yuan@uvt.nl.
+Issues on the packages could be filed as pull requests (recommended) or sent to s.yuan@uva.nl.
 Specific uestions about the code and the method could be addressed at the same email address.

 ## Installation
 To install the Package, make sure that the R package "devtool" and "remotes" have been installed.
 Then, use the following code to install the Package ClusterSSCA.